Reasons why health care in the U.S. is expensive

 3. Excessive Commodification in the Health Care Industry

-To demonstrate her argument, Rosenthal mentioned that hospitals do not follow a standard for billing.
+Furthermore, to demonstrate her argument, Rosenthal mentioned that hospitals do not follow a single standard for billing.
 They simply follow the rule that there is money to make in billing for anything and everything.
-She also noted that the prices for similar services or procedures also differ across several hospitals, physicians, or geographic location, thus indicating the lack of regulation in the market.
+She also noted that the rise of hospital conglomerates and alliances have given them a competitive advantage that raises their bargaining power to demand high rates from patients and health insurance providers and increase the entry barriers from competitors.

 Takeaway: Why Health Care in the U.S. is Expensive?